yanxiaodi/EmployeePayslipCalculator/README.md

 Cross-Platform development is more and more popular now.
 I use Ionic Framework to create the Cordova app.
 It is elegant and very easy to use.
 I reuse many codes of `EmployeePayslipCalculator.WebApp`, such as models, services, and check methods, etc.

 You can compile it for different platforms, including iOS, Android, UWP, or just run it as a web app in the browser.

+### WPF App

+To demonstrate how to calculate the result from the excel file, I also create a WPF application named `EmployeePayslipCalculator.WPFApp`.
+I use MVVMSidekick to implement the MVVM pattern.
+I want to show how to read an excel file to get the source data, and calculate the result from the local codes and the web api.

+First, you need to select the path of the excel file, which must follow the format of the template file that is in the Template folder.
+Do not modify the format of the excel file, otherwise, you will not get the correct result.
+You are allowed to input a lot of employees in the excel file.
+But in fact, we should set a limit.
+I did not do it since it is just a demo.

+Then please select the output file path and the salary month.

+To deal with the excel file, I use NPOI.NET to read and write the excel files.
+I encapsulate these methods to handle the excel files:

+`private IWorkbook ReadFile(string filePath)`

+`private void GenerateResult(List<PayslipInfo> list)`

+ You can see two buttons here.
+The first button is responsible for calculating the result through the `EmployeePayslipCalculator.Service` project.
+That is similar with the `EmployeePayslipCalculator.WebApi` project.

+The second button can get the result through the web api, which must be run first.
+I write the `WebApiService` class to simplify the use of the HttpClient, which can directly get the result as the correct type.
+The generic type is necessary for this requirement.
+I use JSON.NET to parse the json object.

+## Summary

+This demo is not a difficult problem to solve but I must be careful to make a better application.
+To be a professional developer, it is not enough to just solve the main problem.
+We must design the architecture to make it can response the new requirement quickly.
+For example, to deal with the potential tax rate changes, we must use the factory pattern to separate the core business code from the caller code.

+The unit test can confirm our code can run the way as we expect.
+They also reduce the risk for the changing and refactoring.
+I just write some simple unit tests because this is a demo.
+In fact, TDD is widely used in modern software development.
+Maybe we need much time at the beginning, but it is worth to do it.

+We also need to make our application more beautiful and friendly.
+You can see that I use several different UI frameworks for different applications.
+For simplify the operations for the users, I should choose the suitable controls.
+User experience is more and more important nowadays.
+Fortunately, we have a lot of libraries and framework to help us.

+Another important factor is that make sure our apps can handle all potential wrong inputs from the users.
+To gain this goal, we must check all params from the users, and throw messages to let the users to know what wrong happen.
+The explicit toast is neccesary for the client users.

+I think this demo is a clean code, and it is easy to understand, and has a reasonable architecture.
+Anyway, I should do more jobs to make it to be a excellent app to solve the problem, but I am too busy these days.
+If you have any questions about this demo, let me know please.

+Thank you very much.